dtaht/blog-cerowrt/content/post/selective_unprotect.md

 periodically triggered much like how pie works.

-Having rate control not aim for the perfect rate, but the slightly less than perfect rate that ensures enough loss seems fairly ideal... but hard.
+Having rate control not aim for the perfect rate, but the slightly less than perfect (and usually faster) rate that ensures enough loss seems fairly ideal... but hard.

 ## Ack thinning